DiogoAADCosta/guitar-diagnostic-system/engines/behavioral_engine/v5/readme.md

 ## Overview

-A rule-based diagnostic system that analyzes guitar students' responses and generates structured feedback based on their technical limitations and strengths.
+A rule-based diagnostic system that analyzes guitar students' responses and generates structured, human-readable feedback based on their technical limitations and strengths.

 This version introduces a hybrid approach combining statistical analysis with pattern-based classification.